-ACIAR has 10 country offices throughout the Indo-Pacific region.
-Staff located throughout the Indo-Pacific region make up the ACIAR Country Network, which develops and maintains the strategic directions of our investments with in-country partner agencies.
+ACIAR has 10 Country Offices throughout the Indo-Pacific region.
+Staff located throughout the region make up the ACIAR Country Network, which develops and maintains the strategic directions of our investments with in-country partner agencies.
 The network also manages relationships, communication, coordination and administration of activities within the countries in which our offices are located, and in neighbouring countries where we have no representative office.

 The Country Network also supports partner research institutions to develop, establish and administer activity related to research collaboration and capacity building.
 Our Country Network is a vital link between Australian and international researchers and the relevant in-country research agencies.

-Many ACIAR country partnerships are undergoing rapid change as local research capacity grows.
-At the same time, the COVID-19 pandemic has severely impacted the ability of partner agencies to participate in research collaboration.
+Many of our country partnerships are undergoing rapid change as local research capacity grows.
+At the same time, the COVID-19 pandemic has severely impacted the ability of our partner agencies to participate in research collaboration.
 Both of these circumstances have created an imperative for our Country Network to renegotiate relationships for when our partner agencies emerge from the pandemic crisis.
-Throughout 2020–21, and for the duration of the pandemic, the network will continue to monitor and manage three distinct phases in our relationships with partner countries and in-country agencies:
+Throughout 2021–22, and for the duration of the pandemic, the network will continue to monitor and manage 3 distinct phases in our relationships with partner countries and in-country agencies:

 Our partner countries are moving through these phases at very different rates and with highly variable degrees of control and management of risk.
-Our Country Network is building its capacity in partnership brokering and knowledge management so that, when our partner agencies are ready to re-engage, we will have the necessary skills, tools and plans in place so that re-engagement can happen as quickly as possible.
+The pandemic is surging through second, third and fourth waves in some countries.
+Our Country Network has upskilled in partnership brokering and knowledge management so that, when our partner agencies are ready to re-engage, we will have the necessary skills, tools and plans in place so that re-engagement can happen as quickly as possible.

-Depending on ongoing restrictions and responsibilities of partner agencies in response to the COVID-19 pandemic, during 2020–21 we plan to confirm new long-term partnership strategies with the Pacific, Papua New Guinea, Indonesia, Myanmar, Bangladesh and Pakistan.
+Depending on ongoing restrictions and responsibilities of partner agencies in response to the COVID-19 pandemic, during 2021–22 we plan to confirm new long-term partnership strategies with Papua New Guinea, Indonesia, Timor-Leste, Laos and Pakistan.

 ACIAR Country Offices